CLASSIFYING AMERICAN RAISED WAGYU BEEF - Crossbred, Purebred, & Fullblood

 Only 0.029% of the total U.S. cattle count of 89.9 million qualifies as Fullblood or Purebred Wagyu.
 In fact, there are less than 5,000 Fullblood Wagyu cattle in the U.S.

 Double 8 Cattle Company is one of only a handful of farms raising 100% Fullblood Wagyu in the United States.
 100% Fullblood Wagyu differ from most Wagyu being raised in the States, which often fall into the categories of Crossbred (F1, F2, F3) or Purebred (F4).
 The term "American Wagyu" has been adopted as marketing term for Wagyu beef that is Crossbred or Purebred Wagyu.

 At Double 8 Cattle Company, we only raise 100% Fullblood Japanese Black Wagyu.
 Our cattle are direct descendants of Japanese Wagyu with unmixed ancestry.
-They are certified and registered with the American Wagyu Association, and their DNA can traced to their original ancestors in Japan.
+They are certified and registered with the American and Australian Wagyu Associations, and their DNA can traced to their original ancestors in Japan.
 Our Wagyu have never been crossbred with other cattle breeds, such as Angus.

 DNA testing provides pre-harvest information on beef quality, specifically on marbling (a measure of the intramuscular fat) and tenderness (how much shear force does it takes to cut/chew a piece of meat).
 While Wagyu in general is known for its abundant marbling and tenderness, genetics play a significant role in both characteristics.
 The American Beef Industry has found an exceptional correlation between DNA marker testing scores (scale of 1 – 10) and post-harvest meat tenderness testing.